ammegandchips/EPoCH/analysis_plan/analysis_plan.md

 Qualitative triangulation of findings from the observational pheWAS, MR pheWAS (and formal MR and sensitivity analyses), replication analysis, timing/dose analyses, cross-cohort comparisons.

+**Research question: (How) do maternal and paternal prenatal exposures mediate or interact with each other to affect offspring health outcomes?**

+Where multiple lines of evidence point towards a causal effect, we will conduct additional mediation analyses to explore the relative direct and indirect effects of the maternal and paternal exposures.
+This will involve using multivariable MR where possible.

 ## Dissemination of findings

 ### Web tool (R Shiny app)